Get specialist tax investigation help today: +44 (0)20 7710 3389

 Should you choose to get specialist advice from Buzzacott, we will:

 Buzzacott’s Tax Investigations and Dispute Resolution team has been honoured as the ‘Best Tax Disputes/Investigations Team’ at the prestigious Tolley’s Taxation Awards 2019.
 These awards recognise the finest achievements and talents of remarkable individuals and teams across the entire tax profession.
-The team is led by Mark Taylor, who is a recognised expert on all areas of tax investigations and disputes.
+The team is led by Mark Taylor, Partner, and Barbara Bento, Head of Tax Investigations and Dispute Resolutions, who are recognised experts in all areas of tax investigations and disputes.

 We can guide you through the process and act as your representative and agent, ensuring you have minimum contact with HMRC and safeguarding your best interests.